secondbit/wendy/README.md

 2. Your local IP address.
 This IP address only needs to be accessible to your Region (a concept that will be explained below).
 3. Your global IP address.
 This IP address should be accessible to any Node in your network&mdash;the entire Internet should be able to reach the IP.
 4. Your Region.
 Your Region is a string that helps segment your Wendy network to keep bandwidth minimal.
 For cloud providers (e.g., EC2), network traffic within a region is free.
 To take advantage of this, we modified the Wendy algorithm to use the local IP address when two Nodes are in the same Region, and the global IP address the rest of the time, while heavily favouring Nodes that are in the same Region.
 This allows you to have Nodes in multiple Regions in the same Cluster while minimising your bandwidth costs.
 5. The port this Node should listen on, as an int.
 Should be an open port you have permission to listen on.
+If you use `0`, Wendy will automatically use a randomly chosen open port.

 Once you have a Node, you can join the Cluster.